Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: Related Work

-While the works discussed above achieved promising results for object representation and segmentation from 2D images, they cannot be directly applied to handle 3D point cloud due to the lack of input-prediction correspondences.
-Spatial attention model is employed to reconstruct 3D scenes in the form of meshes or voxel in an object-centric fashion from a sequence of RGB frames \cite{ObjectCentricVideoGeneration}.
-This method similarly relies heavily on appearance and motion cues.
-In contrast, our work aims to segment 3D objects from point clouds of static scenes.
-Inspired by the aforementioned works employing VAE~\cite{VAE, betaVAE} structure to define the~\emph{objectness} by compressing image regions of high correlations, we explore in this paper correlations beyond appearance using point cloud with VAE.

-{\bf Graph Neural Network for Point Cloud Generation.} Generative models such as VAEs~\cite{gadelha2018multiresolution} and generative adversarial networks (GANs)~\cite{achlioptas2018learning} have been successfully used for point-cloud generation.
-However, these generative models are constrained to generate a pre-defined fixed number of points, limiting their applications.
-Yang et.al~\cite{PointFlow} proposed a VAE and normalizing flow-based approach that models object shapes as continuous distributions.
-While the proposed approach allows the generation of a variable number of points, it could not be integrated into our framework naturally due to its requirement of solving an ODE.
-We therefore propose to build a graph neural network specialised for our VAE-based framework as a decoder to generate an arbitrary number of points at run time.
+{\bf Graph Neural Network for Point Cloud Generation.} Generative models such as VAEs~\cite{gadelha2018multiresolution} and generative adversarial networks \cite{achlioptas2018learning} have been successfully used for a point-cloud generation but with a pre-defined number of points per object.
+It is shown that a point cloud generation process can be modeled as a latent variable conditioned Markov chain \cite{PointMDP}.
+PointFlow \cite{PointFlow} follows a VAE and normalizing flow-based approach that models object shapes as continuous distributions.
+While the proposed approach allows the generation of a variable number of points, it could not be naturally integrated into our framework because of the need for an ODE solver.